top of page

 • Termites: They can cause severe damage; in the U.S., homeowners spend approximately $5 billion annually on termite control and prevention.

-• Mosquitoes: One female mosquito can lay up to 300 eggs at a time, and they breed in standing water.
+• Mosquitoes: One female mosquito can lay up to 300 eggs at a time; they breed in standing water.

-• Rodents: House mice are notorious for nesting in homes; one female can produce up to 35 offspring in a year.
+• Rodents: House mice are notorious for nesting in homes, with one female capable of producing up to 35 offspring in a year.

 Understanding the habits and preferences of these pests will help you implement more targeted strategies for pest control.